jmend736/todo-lisp/task-parser-writeup.md

 #6.905 Task Parser Writeup

-This part of the program is responsible for parsing a user's given representation for a collection of `task`s schedule, validating it, and packaging all this information up so that it can be used in the rest of the system.
+This part of the program is responsible for parsing a user's given representation for a collection of __tasks__, validating them, and packaging all this information up so that it the rest of the project can use it.

 ##Schema Definitions